26 FAQs about issuing and transferring private company shares.

 However, the company's articles of association, or a shareholders' agreement, may specify how the shares are to be valued.
 For example, the value might be established by the company's accountant.

-20. What costs are there when shares are issued or transferred?
+20. What costs are there when private company shares are issued or transferred?

 Stamp Duty is normally payable by the purchaser when shares are transferred, but not on an issue of shares.